Resources for British citizens

 British citizens currently living in the Netherlands

-As stated above, British citizens are EU citizens and will continue to be treated as such until a Brexit and its new conditions are formally finalised.
+As stated above, British citizens are EU citizens and will continue to be treated as such until a Brexit and its new conditions are formally finalised or until 29 March 2019.
 The information provided below is simply for the sake of additional clarity and is not an official requirement.

 Permanent residence document – British citizens who have lived in the Netherlands for a minimum of five years can apply for a permanent residence document.
 Although not mandatory for EU citizens at present, possession of a permanent residence document could potentially strengthen a resident's case to stay in the Netherlands post-Brexit.